Skip to Content

 Being able to fund your trip is essential, and in addition to your savings, a little extra along the way will always help.

-This doesn't have to mean picking up bar work or office work in each country you visit just to keep your bank account topped up, and you don't have to start a new career in freelance writing or blogging either.
+This doesn't mean picking up bar work or office work in each country you visit to keep your bank account topped up, and you don't have to start a new career in freelance writing or blogging either.

 If you love your job and have worked hard to get where you are, why quit it to end up scrubbing toilets, like Chanel Cartell and Stevo Dirnberger?

-They left top executive jobs to do menial work as they made their way from country to country – but you can continue the job you are doing, wherever your travels take you.
+They left top executive jobs to do menial work as they went from country to country – but you can continue the job you are doing wherever your travels take you.

-So before you book a one-way ticket, hand in your resignation letter and hope that you can make it around the world without your funds running out – ask yourself the question, “can you take your job with you?”
+So before you book a one-way ticket, hand in your resignation letter and hope you can make it around the world without your funds running out – ask yourself, “Can you take your job with you?”

-This would give you the best of both worlds; to be able to live the dream and experience different countries, all without taking your foot off the rungs of your career ladder.
+This would give you the best of both worlds: to live the dream and experience different countries without taking your foot off the rungs of your career ladder.

-It will mean you are not only comfortable financially while you travel, but there are also no gaps in your CV, and you don't have to go through the process of finding jobs, interviewing, and facing rejection when you return either.
+It will mean you are not only comfortable financially while you travel, but there are also no gaps in your CV, and you don't have to go through the process of finding jobs, interviewing, and facing rejection when you return.

 There are so many different types of jobs that you could do on the road:

 Teach English – With so many people wanting to learn English, it can be easy to pick up a private teaching job.
-Network as much as possible, ask in your hostel or find a Facebook group for the city you are staying in and advertise your English teaching services.
-You will need a visa for full-time teaching jobs, so make sure you have any certifications with you.
+Network as much as possible, ask in your hostel, or find a Facebook group for the city you are staying in and advertise your English teaching services.
+You will need a visa for full-time teaching jobs, so ensure you have any certifications.

-Use your skills – Are you a hairdresser or qualified in giving massages?
-Put a notice up in the hostel that you're staying in and spread the word with other travelers.
+Use your skills – Are you a hairdresser or qualified to give massages?
+Put a notice in the hostel you're staying in and spread the word with other travelers.

-Work on an organic farm – Although you don't usually get paid for placements with WWOOF.net or HelpX.net, you will get your board and food paid for.
+Work on an organic farm – Although you don't usually get paid for placements with WWOOF.net or HelpX.net, your board and food will be paid for.

 Get Connected

-And, it is much simpler than you would think.
-Thanks to the internet, it is easier than ever to take your job on the road and work remotely if the job you're doing lends itself to being able to be performed from anywhere.
+And it is much simpler than you would think.
+Thanks to the internet, it is easier than ever to take your job on the road and work remotely if your job lends itself to being able to be performed from anywhere.

 Being a waiter/waitress or a shop assistant in a clothing store won't allow you the flexibility of working from anywhere you like, so you'll probably want to look for a new job if you need help funding your travels.